soerenbf/impact-case/README.md

 ## Setting up the project

+NOTE: Installation can be done either through cloning the git repository or downloading the app.zip folder, which includes the application structure needed to run the application.

 ### Prerequisites

 You need git to clone the angular-seed-styleguided repository.
 You can get git from